 Note the initial PID values show will need to be tuned to the particular motor.

 In contrast to usual drivers, the closed loop axes can have their holding current set to zero using M917, with negligible detrimental effect.
 Whilst a normal driver may slip if it's holding current is set to zero, a closed loop driver will notice that it has slipped an apply a current to return the drive to it's intended position.
 Setting a holding current of zero will also mean less current is used, so the motor runs cooler.
 However, a holding current can still be set using M917 if desired.
+That aside you must still set the maximum current per axis using M906. if you do not then the motor will not move, or will only vibrate slightly.

 See Tuning the Duet 3 Expansion 1HCL for details on tuning.